TheHiddenDeveloper/Guess-Me/README.md

 Guess Me can be developed for various platforms including web browsers, mobile devices (iOS and Android), or desktop applications.
 The specific programming language will depend on the chosen platform.

+The project implementation is in the branch called "master".
+It houses the final project along with all the resources for the game. if you would like to join in its growth and improvement, create a pull request and fork the project